 Exercise: creating, populating, and sharing a new sub-dataset

 Using DataLad commands, and starting with your existing clone of

 ds000114from the preceding exercise, do the following:

 - Create sub-dataset

-datalad runcommand (available in DataLad 0.9 or later) to leave a record on the action you took
+datalad runcommand (available in DataLad 0.9 or later) to keep a record of your analysis

-- Publish your work to your “fork” of the repository on GitHub, while uploading data files to any data host you have available (ssh/http server, box.com, dropbox, etc)
+- Publish your work to your fork of the repository on GitHub and upload data to your preferred host (an ssh/http server, box.com, Zenodo, Dropbox, etc.)

 etckeeper – a helper tool for